gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   compiles file :file:`x.adb` in syntax-check-only mode.
 You can check a series of files in a single command
-  , and can use wild cards to specify such a group of files.
+  , and can use wildcards to specify such a group of files.
   Note that you must specify the :switch:`-c` (compile only) flag in addition to the :switch:`-gnats` flag.